Randommood/SignOtheTimes/README.md

 ## Outline

-* Intro
-* Context setting
-* You got the look
+* “Play In The Sunshine” -  Introduction
+* “It’s Gonna Be A Beautiful Night” - Before we get started
+* “Sign O’ The Times” - On System Architecture
+* “Strange Relationship” - Sustained Growth & Systems
+* “U Got The Look” -  When re-architecture is unavoidable
-* Takeaways
+* “Forever In My Life” - Reflections & Takeaways

 ## Thank you!

 Thank you to everyonw who helped with feedback, resources, and advice for this talk.
-Special thanks to: John Becker, Peter Teichman, and Greg Bako.
+Special thanks to: John Becker, Peter Teichman, James Turnbull, Simon Wistow, Brad Whitaker, and Greg Bako.

 ## References